+The average afternoon highs top out around 47°F, with temps falling to a freezing 32°F on average at night.
 And then there's snow; the average for the month is 2.9 inches.
 Or that could come in the form of cold rain.
-Either way, it's wet.
+Either way, it's wet and frigid.

-What to Wear
+What to Pack

 - Magnificent Mile Lights Festival: The holiday season starts off with a (bright) bang during the annual Magnificent Mile Lights Festival in the famed Magnificent Mile shopping district.
-More than a million lights on 200 trees are lit during the event that also includes a number of family-friendly performances and a tree-lighting parade down Michigan Avenue led by Mickey and Minne Mouse from Walt Disney World.
+More than a million lights on 200 trees are lit during the event that also includes a number of family-friendly performances and a tree-lighting parade down Michigan Avenue led by Mickey and Minnie Mouse from Walt Disney World.

 Caroling at Cloud Gate in Millennium Park: Revelers are encouraged to bundle up and get ready to belt out some holiday classics at these festive events that are part concert, part sing-along.
 Local choral groups lead hundreds of celebrants in song.
-Check the Millennium Park website for specific dates and times.

 - Chicago Thanksgiving Day Parade: New York City's not the only one with a grand Thanksgiving Day parade.
 Chicago's is pretty great, too, and has been since 1934.

 - Chicago Christmas Tree Lighting: Head to Millennium Park to witness the lighting of a giant evergreen tree, which is donated by an area resident and decked out in thousands of lights.
-This takes place near Michigan Avenue and Washington Street.

-- Lincoln Park Zoo's ZooLights: Lincoln Park Zoo gets into the holiday season when it decks itself with lights, Santa's Safari, and ice-carving demonstrations.
+- Lincoln Park Zoo's ZooLights: The Lincoln Park Zoo gets into the holiday season when it decks itself with lights, Santa's Safari, and ice-carving demonstrations.

 November Travel Tips